Share this

 Several years ago, it was discovered that the very short wavelengths at the far end of the UVC spectrum, at 222 nanometers, were not only unable to penetrate eyes and skin but were far more effective at destroying airborne pathogens.
 (More detail about that below.)

-The twin claims of safety around humans and a much higher pathogen kill rate may sound extraordinary if you haven't been following advances in germicidal UV.
+The twin claims of safety around humans and a much higher pathogen inactivate rate may sound extraordinary if you haven't been following advances in germicidal UV.
 But repeated testing, including a recent test of effectiveness against coronaviruses, has verified those results.

-The equipment we're recommending is our UV-FORCE® Air Disinfection Module (UV-FORCE module), which uses 222-nm far-UVC light to kill 99.99% of the virus-sized pathogens (smaller than 0.3 nm) that pass through it, as well as 99.999% of those larger than 0.3 nm.
+The equipment we're recommending is our UV-FORCE® Air Disinfection Module (UV-FORCE module), which uses 222-nm far-UVC light to inactivate 99.99% of the virus-sized pathogens (smaller than 0.3 nm) that pass through it, as well as 99.999% of those larger than 0.3 nm.

 The UV-FORCE module attaches to nearly any HEPA-filtered negative air machine on the market via 12-inch ducting, as well as our AnteRooms and HEPACART® Mobile Containment Carts.